Promising results: P3D Bone ― A natural and bone-forming implant

 Then, in the second pig trial, eight pigs received surgically created voids on each side of the angle of the mandible.
 Here, all eight pigs received a P3D Bone, and half received either a predicate competitor product or a negative control (unfilled void).
 Early observations indicate a positive result in line with previous data.
 Based on the CT scan, M.D.
 Torben Thygesen concludes:

 “All P3D implants showed a nice integration especially medially and laterally, with minor gapping in the junction between implant and native bone.
 From the current data P3D implants performed equally or even better in some cases when compared to the control implants.
 Preliminary analysis suggests a higher porosity of the implant perimeter, which would probably aid in the further integration in the junctions between native bone and implant, when compared to a dense shallow in the current P3D implants.
 No implants were lost during the trial.
 Further histological analysis is needed to confirm the initial findings.”

-The full results supported by histology data are scheduled for publication in late 2020.
+The full results supported by histology data are scheduled for publication in 2021.

 Drug releasing bone implants

 Particle3D’s laboratory testing has also shown that pharmaceuticals — including antibiotics, chemotherapy or growth factors — can be released from implants to kill bacteria or cancer cells, or stimulate faster bone growth, respectively, in the vicinity of the implants.

 Tests have shown that the resorption speed and release rate of the pharmaceutical can be controlled by varying the fatty acid tail length.
 This allows for a local, long-term and controlled release of one or more additives from the bone implant.
 The P3D Bone can maintain a desired concentration and thereby maintain a level in the middle of the therapeutic window for long periods of time without reaching a toxic level or dropping below the minimum effective level as shown in the figure below.